-Derivatives, such as interest rate swaps, cross-currency swaps and foreign exchange swaps are used for hedging purposes as part of the Group's risk management strategy.
+Derivatives, such as cross-currency swaps and foreign exchange swaps are used for hedging purposes as part of the Group's risk management strategy.
 The Group does not enter into derivatives for proprietary trading purposes.

 The Group's policy is to hedge its foreign currency exposure through the use of currency derivatives.